*Noise Control educational software is updated*

 first to calculate the TL for the composite wall (taking

 into account the surface area of the components) then find the

 STC rating.
-STC and compsite STC calculations is provided in NoiseControl3D program.
-Sketch of the calculations is provided in the "examples" page
+STC and composite STC calculations are provided in NoiseControl3D program.
+A sketch of the calculations is provided in the "examples" page

 Impact isolation class (IIC), like STC, is another